AusDTO/dta-website/_posts/2016-11-18-marketplace-roundtable.md

 ## What are the top 5 priorities for the Marketplace in the next 6 months?

 ![Decorative image of top 5 priorities]({{site.url}}/images/blog-content/mp-roundtable-image01.jpg)
-*Caption: Question raised by Catherine Thompson from the Digital Transformation Agency.*
+*Question raised by Catherine Thompson from the Digital Transformation Agency.*

 The feedback indicated priorities should be: